3DPrintings

 5. Affordable Housing Solutions

-3D printing has the power to make housing more budget-friendly by significantly lowering construction costs.
-By optimising material use, reducing waste, and automating construction processes, 3D printing cuts expenses related to labour, materials, and logistics.
+It has the power to make housing more budget-friendly by significantly lowering construction costs.
+By optimising material use, reducing waste, and automating construction processes, it cuts expenses related to labour, materials, and logistics.

 As a result, 3D-printed homes become more accessible to middle-income individuals and those in need of affordable housing.